 Starting at its default setting (0dB Line Level) we can see that not much is going on, only a harmonic at 1.6 kHz.

-At -60 dB Mic level we can see some rich harmonics being added to the signal.
-I am sure you can guess what happens at -80 dB.
+At setting 60 (Mic level) we can see some rich harmonics being added to the signal.
+You can guess what happens at setting 80.

-At -20 dB Line Level we also get added harmonics though (as to be expected) not as much as received with the Mic Level position.
+At setting -20 (Line Level) we also get added harmonics though (as to be expected) not as much as received with the Mic Level position.

 Does the Scheps 73 provide an accurate representation of the 1073 microphone preamplifier?
 That is for you to decide.
 Vintage gear of the same make and kind tend to have subtile differences, however for the most part will sound similar enough to be classified under their respective headings.
 It is therefore a more correct approach to ask “Does this piece of equipment (in this case a plugin) provide you with the tools necessary to complete the said task?”
 In support of the previous statement, do not use a 1073 simply because of its legendary status, use it because it provides you with the means necessary to create the “sound” you are going for.
 At the end of the day, it is all about the sound.